 - primary aortoenteric fistula may present with recurrent septicemia with enteric pathogens

 A primary aortoenteric fistula forms when a large abdominal aortic aneurysm closely abuts bowel loops, usually the 3rd or 4th parts of the duodenum.
-Due to long-standing pressure, the aneurysm slowly erodes into the bowel wall.
+Similarly, in the chest, when a large thoracic aortic aneurysm compresses the esophagus.
+Due to long-standing pressure, the aneurysm slowly erodes into the bowel or esophageal wall.
 These are most commonly due to infected mycotic aneurysms.